-"Whatever do you mean," he said, his voice laced with amusement.
-"I'm certainly not dead, Perhaps you should try again?"
+"Whatever do you mean?" he said, his voice laced with amusement.
+"I'm certainly not dead.
+Perhaps you should try again?"

-The mercenary, drawn to his gaze, a strange mix of fear and fascination swirling within her.
+The detective, drawn to his gaze, a strange mix of fear and fascination swirling within her.
 She had never seen such a reaction to death, such a blatant disregard for it.
 This man was unlike anything she had ever encountered.

 "Who are you?" she asked, her voice barely a whisper.